-According to JD Power and Associates’ 2014 Credit Card Satisfaction Study, customer satisfaction is up for the fifth year in a row and is at an all-time high for the eight years they have been conducting the study.
+According to JD Power and Associates’ 2015 Credit Card Satisfaction Study, customer satisfaction is up for the sixth year in a row and is at an all-time high for the nine years they have been conducting the study.
 Using a 1000 point index, the study measures customer satisfaction with credit cards by examining six key factors: interaction; credit card terms; billing and payment process; rewards; benefits and services; and problem resolution.
-The 2014 study found year over year improvement in each of these categories but sited the improvement in customer complaint resolution as the biggest driver of the increase in recent years.
+The 2015 study found year over year improvement in each of these categories and sited rewards and benefits as the two main reasons for customers to select a credit card.

 Nevertheless, the Consumer Financial Protection Bureau reported 13,740 consumer complaints in 2012 and 7,093 through July 10, 2013.